RISC-KC/basic_rv32s/README.md

 |RV32I37F|-|-|-|-|-|-|

 <sup>* **Dhrystone** benchmark and **Trap Handler** hard coded using readmemh.
 Resource varies depends on the program in memories.
 This will soon be standardized.</sup>
-<sup>** All memories are inffered as **LUT-based distributed RAM**.</sup>
+<sup>** All memories are inferred as **LUT-based distributed RAM**.</sup>

 Various performance benchmark (such as coremark) will be added soon.
-We assume that the processor can reach higher clock speed and performance, but at the moment we couldn't keep the development in touch due to personal schedule (military duty, school admission).
+We assume that the processor can reach higher clock speed and performance, but at the moment we couldn't continue development in touch due to personal schedule (military duty, school admission).
 This will be worked soon also.

 ---